Jutho/WignerSymbols.jl/README.md

 In particular, 3j and 6j symbols are computed exactly, in the format `√(r) * s` where `r` and `s` are exactly computed as `Rational{BigInt}`, using an intermediate representation based on prime number factorization.
-As a consequence thereof, all of the above functions can be called requesting `BigFloat` precision for the result.
-There is currently no convenient syntax for obtaining `r` and `s` directly (see TODO).
+This exact representation is captured by the `RationalRoot` type.
+For further calculations, these values probably need to be converted to a floating point type.
+Because of this exact representation, all of the above functions can be called requesting `BigFloat` precision for the result.

 Most intermediate calculations (prime factorizations of numbers and their factorials, conversion between prime powers and `BigInt`s) are cached to improve the efficiency, but